Waterfalls in New York

 Adirondacks

-The Adirondack region is a sprawling region that encompasses most of northern New York, save for the eastern shore of Lake Ontario.
-Despite often being labled as a massive park, it is more of a large collective of public and private attractions, with towns and settlements intersperced within.
+The final region is the Adirondacks, which is a sprawling area that encompasses most of northern New York, save for the eastern shore of Lake Ontario.
+Despite often being labled as a massive park, it is more of a large collective of public and private attractions, with towns and settlements interspersed within.
 Either way, there are some massive waterfalls here, most of which I haven't gotten to yet.
 The falls up here look quite a bit different than the falls in southern New York, and many are much wilder, but that's part of the appeal.
 Enjoy the solitude of this remote area!
-The Adirondacks are bordered by Central New York to the southwest, and the Catskills to the southeast.
+The Adirondacks are bordered by the Adirondack Front Range to the west, Canada to the north, Vermont to the east, the Capitol region to the southeast, and the Central New York region to the southwest.

 Description: There are many waterfalls on the poweful and wild Grass River, and I visited the most popular four.
 From west to east they are Basford, Sinclair, Twin, and Rainbow Falls'.
 The only other publicly accessible waterfall that I know of is Copper Rock Falls, which I did not visit.
 Each of the four have short and mostly easy hikes to get to them, with four different parking areas.
 I reccomend visiting from west to east, as the falls just get better as you go.